morlimoore/currency_converter_api/README.md

 This application derives its exchange rates from [currency converter api](https://www.currencyconverterapi.com/), by making real time calls to the API.

+You can access this application on Heroku via this URL: `https://currency-converter-api-v1.herokuapp.com`

+NOTE: I did not set up any cron-job to keep the application alive on Heroku.
+If the first request you send fails, please send another.

+The documentation can be viewed [here](https://currency-converter-api-v1.herokuapp.com/api/v1/docs.html).

+Please, be sure to replace the *localhost* stated in the URIs in the documentation, with the Heroku URL pasted above.

 ### Supported Currencies

 This API only supports a certain list of currencies.
 They are: